PdxCodeGuild/Class_Raven/README.md

 - `git add <filename>` to add a specific file or `git add .` to add everything in the current dicrectory
 - `git commit -m "your commit message"` to commit your work
 - `git push` to push your changes up to the remote repository on GitHub
+- when lab is finished & ready to be reviewed, commit with a "completed" message